flynx/Sony-a9-bugs-and-suggestions/README.md

 ## Critical suggestions

-This section describes missing features that either hinder camera use or make it really hard
+This section describes missing features that either hinder camera use or make it near impossible in common situations.

 ### Save all settings to card / Load all settings from card

+*Enable saving and loading full camera state to/from memory card.*

 When using multiple cameras it is critical to be able to predictably and repeatably save/load settings to each camera.
 Such cases include when using backup cameras, rented cameras or agency gear, having this feature would enable the photographer to load his setup into the camera and then for the agency or renting house to return the camera to it's defaults.